Coronavirus in the US: Out to regain footing, Trump shifts virus focus to economy

 Among Monday's announcements was a new "testing blueprint" for states.
 It includes a focus on surveillance testing as well as "rapid response" programs to isolate those who test positive and identify those with whom they came in contact.
 The administration aims to have the market "flooded" with tests for the fall, when COVID-19 is expected to recur alongside the seasonal flu.

-Many of the administration's past pledges and goals on testing have not been met.

-The CDC also has been working on more detailed guidelines on reopening schools, restaurants and other establishments that could be released as soon as Monday.
+The CDC also has been working on more detailed guidelines on reopening schools, restaurants and other establishments.
 Draft guidelines sent by the CDC to Washington include a long list of recommendations for organizations as they begin to reopen, such closing break rooms at offices, schools spacing desks six feet apart and restaurants using disposable plates and menus.
 The draft guidance was obtained by The Associated Press from a federal official who was not authorized to release it.

 Some states have started to ease closure orders, and Trump is expected to spend coming days highlighting his administration's efforts to help businesses and employees.
 Aides said the president would hold more frequent roundtables with CEOs, business owners and beneficiaries of the trillions of dollars in federal aid already approved by Congress, and begin to outline what he hopes to see in a future recovery package.